jotaOS/.github/profile/farewell.md

 I meant to keep working on it, but I've come to realize that's not what I want to do with my time.
 So, I hereby mark Strife as _completed_, even with all its bugs (mainly memory leaks).
 It's finished and archived for the rest of time.

-I've started a new OS project, (name here when it comes), which takes some of the ideas of Strife, but does most of the things from a completely opposite perspective.
+I've started a new OS project, [@daisogen](https://github.com/daisogen), which takes some of the ideas of Strife, but does most of the things from a completely opposite perspective.